Cascais-Portugal.com

 Praia das Maçãs

-The Praia Grande is a popular surfing beach that has a lively beachfront full of restaurants, cafes and bars.
+The Praia Grande is a popular surfing beach with a lively beachfront full of restaurants, cafes and bars.
+There are fewer rocky outcrops here than on other Serra de Sintra beaches, meaning consistently great waves.

 The Praia Grande is popular for surfing

-The beaches of the Costa da Caparica coastline are on the southern side of Lisbon (on the Setubal Peninsula), and it is possible to travel to them via public transport.
-The Costa da Caparica beaches offer the same great surfing of Guincho but are set within a modern resort town.
+The beaches of the Costa da Caparica coastline are on the southern side of Lisbon, on the Setúbal Peninsula, and can be reached by public transport.
+They offer the same great surfing as Guincho but are set within a modern resort town.

-For visitors based in Lisbon, the Costa da Caparica beaches provides an alternative to the Cascais coastline, but if you are on holiday in Cascais, the Caparica beaches are not worth the complex and long journey.
+For visitors based in Lisbon, Costa da Caparica provides a good alternative to the Cascais coastline, but if you are on holiday in Cascais, the journey is long and complicated and not really worth it.

 Related articles: Costa da Caparica